How to Defend Yourself Internally: A Philosophical View of Criminal Defense.

 If you have a guilty conscience about something like let’s say drinking and driving.
 You’re not supposed to do it, but you have children you don’t need to lose your job and lose your house and not be able to pay for your life.
 So there’s a greater disutility in that in a utilitarian perspective above and beyond the idea of the disutility of convicting an innocent person and or the disutility of letting a guilty person go free.
 You have to kind of see yourself I like to say from a God’s eye perspective that we each are only maybe a micro part of some of the negative that’s in the world when we do something that is viewed societally as negative and there’s a criminal statute against it.
 The punishment that the state can deal out to you is just way more of a negative than your actual part of the universe.

-I know it sounds maybe a little new agey and a little bit too cosmological, the idea of knowing what part of the universe you are, but really if you are someone who has to deal with a criminal defense case you’re not going to want to deal with it again.
+I know it sounds maybe a little bit like a new age theory and a little bit too cosmological, the idea of knowing what part of the universe you are, but really if you are someone who has to deal with a criminal defense case you’re not going to want to deal with it again.
 Most people don’t get charged with multiple crimes.
 Even if you do get charged with multiple crimes, we make it affordable for you to come in and pay us to do lower cost paralegal work.
 All of our criminal defense paralegals are trained through paralegal training programs and have experience doing criminal defense paralegal work.

 We just believe in your right to defend yourself and in your right to move forward with your life.
 We do encourage people, say if you are charged with a DUI or some drug charge or some type of assaultive crime, or if some fight occurs, things happen people deal with life sometimes in ways less than totally healthy for them to reevaluate things.
 A good thing to do is to reevaluate one’s relationship with alcohol or one’s relationship with maybe marijuana or other drugs and also, anger management is a thing that we encourage people to look at.